Delta School District staff and the Board of Trustees are committed to a thoughtful and student-centred approach to balancing the budget each year.

-The District anticipates a growth in enrolment of 144 full-time enrolled (FTE) students for the 2020/21 school year, bringing the student FTE total from 15,407 in the 2019/20 Original Budget projection to 15,551 student FTE forecasted for the upcoming year.
+The District anticipates a growth in enrollment of 35 full-time enrolled (FTE) students for the 2021/22 school year, bringing the student FTE total from 15,551 in the 2020/21 Original Budget projection to 15,586 student FTE forecasted for the upcoming year.

 MINISTRY OF EDUCATION FUNDING ANNOUNCEMENT

-Delta School District is committed to fully fund its operating costs without undue reliance on funding sources that are not certain in these uncertain times.
+Delta School District remains committed to fully funding its operating costs without undue reliance on funding sources that are not certain in these uncertain times.
 To that end, the recommendation calls for the budget to be balanced by reducing expenses in the least impactful way and using Reserve funds in a conservative manner, for example, for costs that are anticipated to be temporary in nature.
 The District is committed to holding sufficient Reserve funds to buffer potential revenue shortfalls, particularly in light of the ongoing impact of the COVID-19 pandemic.

 Budget Balancing Initiatives

 - Use of Reserves to cover temporary costs – $854 thousand.
 The following costs are anticipated to be temporary in nature and it is proposed that one-time Reserve funds are used to cover them:

 - Investment income loss ($450 thousand)

 - Temporary staffing increases (IT position) ($88 thousand)